localstack/docs/content/en/developer-guide/setup.md

 ### Installation instructions

 Below are some basic installation instructions for the dependencies you will need (assuming you're on Debian/Ubuntu Linux).
-In the case of Fedora/Centos most of the packages are pretty same named with a few exceptions.
+In the case of Fedora/CentOS, most of the packages have pretty much the same name, with a few exceptions.

 * Python 3.7+
   ```bash